 - Avoid round hay bales.
 Lung inflammation is more than twice as likely to occur in horses that use round hay bales, likely because they inhale a lot of dust and mould.

 - We now have a good, sensitive test to detect cardiac muscle damage in horses.

 - We are developing new technology to assess the fitness of horse athletes in the field.

 Linda Atkinson was referred to Léguillette after her mare had breathing issues “out of nowhere.”
 The horse’s larynx was infected, compromising her ability to breathe.
 Léguillette performed laser surgery and removed vocal folds and as much tissue as possible.
 “Not only did he save the mare, he educated me as to his research and shared his incredible enthusiasm,” says Atkinson.
 “I feel fortunate to have the opportunity to support the research being done in Calgary.
 I can only hope others will come forward to partner with UCVM to make our horses healthier, safer and allow them the ability to perform at the top of their discipline – a gift in itself.”

-Dr. Mike Scott is an associate professor of equine surgery in the University of Calgary’s Faculty of Veterinary Medicine.
+Dr. Mike Scott, DVM, is an associate professor of equine surgery in the University of Calgary’s Faculty of Veterinary Medicine.
 He is focused on equine research related to performance horse health.
 His primary areas of interest are orthopedics, arthroscopy, diagnostic imaging, lameness diagnosis, and sports medicine.
 Find a list of his academic papers here.

-Dr. Renaud Léguillette is an associate professor of equine internal medicine in the Faculty of Veterinary Medicine at the University of Calgary and Calgary Chair in Equine Sports Medicine.
+Dr. Renaud Léguillette, DVM, is an associate professor of equine internal medicine in the Faculty of Veterinary Medicine at the University of Calgary and Calgary Chair in Equine Sports Medicine.
 His research areas include inflammatory lung diseases and equine sports medicine with a focus on cardio-respiratory physiology.
 His academic papers can be accessed here.